polont-mwl/polont/README.md

 ```

 The script reads `graph.json` (creating it if missing) and updates it with nodes and edges from candidates, committees and contributions.

+API calls are retried automatically when rate limited.
+The tool waits up to three
+times for 60 seconds each and then performs one final retry after waiting an
+hour before giving up.